kemiolorunfemi/LITA_Sales-Analysis/README.md

 1. Retrieve the total sales for each product category.
    ![image](https://github.com/user-attachments/assets/e3def7b7-0222-45dd-b986-906073b95046)
+The output of this query is a list of Product categories and their corresponding Total Sales amounts.
+From the output,

 2. Find the number of sales transactions in each region.
 ![image](https://github.com/user-attachments/assets/61ce6b4a-9b5e-40ee-8e49-18181b6e325f)